petermao/pdftools/README.md

                         Page number (1-indexed) of destination file where the pages will be inserted.
-If None they will be added at the end of the file (default: None)
+If None they will be added at the end of the file (default: None) -o OUTPUT, --output OUTPUT
+                        Name of the output file.
+If None, the `dest` file will be overwritten (default: None)
 ```

 ### Remove